Sri Lankan Cabinet approves several measures to facilitate economic recovery | Business

 - Sri Lanka

-Sri Lanka's cash-strapped government has approved several measures, including imposing a 2.5 percent social contribution tax on companies based on their turnover and declaring Fridays as holidays for most public sector employees, to facilitate the economic recovery and mitigate the energy and food crisis.
+Sri Lanka's cash-strapped government has approved several measures, including imposing a 2.5 per cent social contribution tax on companies based on their turnover and declaring Fridays as holidays for most public sector employees, to facilitate the economic recovery and mitigate energy and food crisis.

 Sri Lanka is currently facing its worst economic crisis since independence from Britain in 1948.